 Running All Test Cases

 The table that follows specifies test case entities, command files, and the action to take to execute them.
-You can access the command files (.cmd) for all the Test Cases from the directory location immediately below:
+You can access the command files (.ps1) for all the Test Cases from the directory location immediately below:

-C:\MicrosoftProtocolTests\RDP\Client-Endpoint\<version#>\Batch\
+C:\RDP-TestSuite-ClientEP\Batch\

-Note that the command files (.cmd) in the above directory are accessible from a directory shortcut named Run Test Cases Scripts, which is created on your Driver computer desktop during the Test Suite installation process.
+Note that the command files (.ps1) in the above directory are accessible from a directory shortcut named Run Test Cases Scripts, which is created on your Driver computer desktop during the Test Suite installation process.

 Table 16.
 Test Cases and executable command files on the Driver computer